cjbarrows/morbles/README.md

 [x] animation for ball drop
 [x] BUG: ball entry ballEntryInfo count of items should not change during gameplay [x] make sure 2 balls can't be in the entry chute at once (or fix it so they can...)
+[x] show target balls in transparent colors at finish

 ## Notes